mozilla/pkipolicy/rootstore/policy.md

     deal with these documents, and any later versions for root certificates that are included in Mozilla's root store, under CC-BY-ND 4.0;

-4.  all CPs, CPSes, and combined CP/CPSes MUST be reviewed and updated as necessary at least once every 365 days, as required by the S/MIME or TLS Baseline Requirements.
+4.  all CPs, CPSes, and combined CP/CPSes MUST be reviewed and updated as necessary at least once every 365 days, as required by the S/MIME BRs or TLS BRs.
 CA operators MUST indicate that this has happened by incrementing the version number and adding a dated changelog entry, even if no other changes are made to the document;

-5.  all CPs, CPSes, and combined CP/CPSes MUST be structured according to the common outline set forth in [section 6 of RFC 3647][3647-6], as may be amended by the CA/Browser Forum's TLS Baseline Requirements or its S/MIME Baseline Requirements, and MUST:
+5.  all CPs, CPSes, and combined CP/CPSes MUST be structured according to the common outline set forth in [section 6 of RFC 3647][3647-6], as may be amended by the CA/Browser Forum's TLS BRs or its S/MIME BRs, and MUST:

        * include at least every section and subsection defined in [section 6 of RFC 3647][3647-6];
        * only use the words "No Stipulation" to mean that the particular document